 - Going it Alone:Although the strong silent types of the 1950 gave way to other approaches to life, the echos of what I call the ‘lone ranger syndrome’ are still strongly present in business circles.
 Entrepreneurs are particularly susceptible to this syndrome.
 The result most often is that, when they cannot any longer avoid the conclusion that they need help, the solutions they choose are the quickest and most anti-humanist.

 - A Sense of Shame: I have worked with clients who believed to their core that they were inadequate because they couldn’t overcome all the challenges that life brought them.
 Humans are social animals.
 The strength of the species is our ability to cooperate and collaborate.
 Why run your race without these advantages?
 You are worthy of them.

 - I Want it to be Easy: People with heavily scheduled lives find it difficult to take on something that will absorb significant chunks of their time and attention.
 Those selling the ‘easy way out’ often find willing converts because of this.
 Their life is full enough without having to focus on the hard work of changing behaviors and unlocking potential.
 As a friend likes to put it, “they are too busy driving to take the time to stop for gas.”

-Life is complicated and complicated lives are excruciatingly so.
-Great coaching begins with that understanding and builds towards breakthroughs.
+We insist in making life complicated and complicated lives are excruciatingly so.
+Great mentoring begins with that understanding and builds towards breakthroughs.
 Building means paying attention to the foundations of understandings.
 Building means preparing for the arrival of eureka moments.
 Building means recognizing that life is part planning and part that is beyond your control.
 To paraphrase – if you build it, they will come – when they decide to.

 © Dr Earl R Smith II